LifeWay/CloudGenesis-StacksRepo/README.md

 ### Templates:
 These are your literal cloud formation templates.
 Nothing special.
 Please be aware that downstream automation does not do any package and deploy steps.
 So this automation is not well suited for Serverless Transforms where the CodeUri is referring to a local path (vs an S3 path which would not need SAM packaging).
-HOWEVER, GitFormation *DOES* create change sets with each deploy - so you are free to use SAM and other transforms in your stacks so long as the template does not to be run through the aws cli packager first (e.g. SAM templates with relative CodeUri's).
+HOWEVER, CloudGenesis *DOES* create change sets with each deploy - so you are free to use SAM and other transforms in your stacks so long as the template does not have to be run through the aws cli packager first (e.g. SAM templates with relative CodeUri's).

 ### Stacks:
 Stacks are the definition of the various parameters, tags, and the template needed to actually launch one of your templates